w3c/wg-effectiveness/process.md

 ### W3C Recommendation
 The W3C Recommendation is an approved standard of the W3C and the end of the [W3C Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track)!
 There are many informal terms used for a W3C Recommedation including "Rec", "Recommendation", "TR", "Technical Report", "Spec", "Standard"; they all mean the same thing.

-To get to W3C Recommendation a "W3C Decision" is required; this is where a document has met all the [Transition Request](#transition-requests-and-moving-between-track-stages) requirements, the [Director](#the-director) has approved the document and the document has passed [AC Review](#ac-reviews) during the ["Proposed Recommendation"](#proposed-recommendation) stage.
+To get to W3C Recommendation a "W3C Decision" is required; this is where a document has met all the [Transition Request](#transition-requests-and-moving-between-track-stages) requirements, the [Team](#the-w3c-team) has approved the document and the document has passed [AC Review](#ac-reviews) during the ["Proposed Recommendation"](#proposed-recommendation) stage.

-[The Director](#the-director) will announce the publication of the W3C Recommendation.
+[The Team](#the-w3c-team) will announce the publication of the W3C Recommendation.
 If any AC member disagrees with the decision, they could raise an ["Advisory Committee Appeal"](#ac-appeals).

 #### Next Steps
 W3C Recommendations can become: